 Before taking Oxbryta, tell your doctor if you have any other medical conditions, especially liver disease.4

 Do not take Oxbryta if you have had an allergic reaction to it before.
 Before taking Oxbryta, tell your doctor about any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.
 Your doctor may adjust your dosage of Oxbryta depending on these factors.

 There is not enough information about Oxbryta to know whether it is safe to use when pregnant or breastfeeding.
 Before taking this medicine, talk to your doctor if you are pregnant or breastfeeding, or plan to become pregnant.4

 Oxbryta can be taken alone or with hydroxyurea.
 Unfortunately, Oxbryta is much more expensive than hydroxyurea.
 It costs about $100,000 a year and must be taken for a long time.
 The price must be lowered for most people with SCD to experience cost-effective benefits.
-Experts hope that health insurance companies will pay for it because reduced hospital stays lowers total healthcare costs.
-However, insurers may require that people try hydroxyurea alone first.5
+Experts hope health insurance companies will pay for it, but insurers may require that people try hydroxyurea alone first.5

 For more information, read the full prescribing information of Oxbryta.